2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Struck through errors happen when foreign material sits between the die and planchet during striking.
 Grease, metal fragments, dust, or debris create weak or incomplete design areas where the obstruction blocked proper contact.
 The result leaves blank or indistinct sections on the finished coin.

 The size and location of the affected area influence desirability.
-Larger struck through zones or those covering major design elements create more noticeable errors.
-Higher grades preserve these characteristics better, making condition evaluation important for assessing market value.
+Larger struck-through zones — or those covering major design elements like the date or Roosevelt’s portrait — create more noticeable and more valuable errors.
+Always examine the coin under magnification and angled light to spot these.

 Where to Sell Your 2014 Dime?